php-censor/php-censor/docs/en/workers/worker.md

 Once you've set up PHP Censor to add your jobs to a beanstalkd queue, you need to start the worker so that it can pick up and run your builds.
 On most servers, it is best to manage this using supervisord.
 The following instructions work on Ubuntu, but will need slight amendments for other distributions.

-Using your preferred text editor, create a file named `phpci.conf` under `/etc/supervisor/conf.d`.
+Using your preferred text editor, create a file named `php-censor.conf` under `/etc/supervisor/conf.d`.
 In it, enter the following config:

 ```
 [program:phpci]